skip navigation

 Sketch of classroom setup where student's computer shows the instructor, presentation, notes, and remote interpreter or real-time captioner.

-Technology in classroom can better include deaf and hard of hearing students.
+Technology in the classroom can better include deaf and hard of hearing students.
 This research involves development and testing of a classroom platform for deaf and hard of hearing students to access remote interpreters and captioners, avoid visual dispersion, and facilitate interaction in the classroom.

 • ASL-STEM Forum